bitprj/devrel/blogs/big_data/data_visualization/blog.md

 ![](https://i.imgur.com/yMBKQLd.jpg)

-Right click the tiny dropdown in the State filter and change it to the form you like - I choose Single Value dropdown
+Click on the drop down arrow in the State filter and change it to the format you'd like - I choose "Single Value (dropdown)"

 ![](https://i.imgur.com/ENuRhRh.jpg)